 - 1 tsp cinnamon

-In the bowl of a stand mixer or in a large bowl with hand mixer, beat together butter, peanut butter, and powdered sugar until well-blended.
+- In the bowl of a stand mixer or in a large bowl with hand mixer, beat together butter, peanut butter, and confectioners' sugar until well-blended.

-Beat in powdered sugar and add in milk and cinnamon.
+- Beat in confectioners' sugar and add in milk and cinnamon.
 If glaze is too thick, add more milk 1 tsp at a time.
-If it's too thin, add in more powdered sugar 1/4 cup at a time.
+If it's too thin, add in more confectioners' sugar 1/4 cup at a time.